logo

 CUPID

-What is the difference between Cupid and Zephyr?
-Zephyr has within himself the shadow of the Plutonic unconscious, while Cupid does not.
-Cupid is the power of the original infantile innocence, he is the clarity that the Goddess Venus, who is candid and pure, generates.
-Venus generates Cupid because she is free from unconscious dark nuances, and she is totally clear; she no longer has those complacent undertones of Flora, who is still captured by the darkness inside her ego, so that Cupid spawns the passage towards Voluptas.
+Venus generates Cupid because she is free from unconscious dark nuances, and she is totally clear; she no longer has those complacent undertones of Flora, who is still captured by the darkness inside her ego, so that Cupid can spawn the passage towards Voluptas.

-The dance of the 3 Graces is not the goal of the alchemical, magical-esoteric journey
+The dance of the 3 Graces is not the goal of the alchemical, magical-esoteric journey.

 The goal of the Renaissance path does not stop at the vital unleashing of Voluptas, which is the atomic connection of Pulchritudo that becomes Voluptas only through the negative passage of Castitas.
 It is the deep “NO” that Venus has to give to the repetition of the same experience.
 The abandoned Venus or the betrayed Venus is the woman who went through a deep pain, but in this way she understood that her Animus is herself, that she herself is the container of all aspects of life.
 Through this awareness she finds out that her elemental mind had been kidnapped by a superficial idiot external man and she finally let him go.